Many bright, capable, intelligent, hardworking, and successful people share a “dirty little secret:”

 If you have experienced Impostor Syndrome, maybe today is the day to start accepting and embracing all of your capabilities.
 You can do it right here!

-Write in the comments (or send me an email, but comments will allow you to have support from the community), something that you have not done because of your Impostor Syndrome.
+Tell someone.
+Acknowledge something that you have not done because of your Impostor Syndrome.
 If you are not quite ready to “out” yourself, you can choose to stay anonymous in your comments.